 In order to finance transaction costs in connection with an intended Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required (the "Working Capital Loans").
 If the Company completes the initial Business Combination, the Company may repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans may be repaid only out of funds held outside the Trust Account.
 In the event that the initial Business Combination does not close, the Company may use a portion of the working capital held outside the Trust Account to repay the Working Capital Loans but no proceeds from the Trust Account would be used to repay the Working Capital Loans.
 Up to \$1,500,000 of such Working Capital Loans may be convertible into units of the post-Business Combination entity at a price of \$10.00 per unit at the option of the lender.
 The units would be identical to the Private Units.
-As of March 31, 2022 and December 31, 2021, the Company had no borrowings under the Working Capital Loans.
+As of June 30, 2022 and December 31, 2021, the Company had no borrowings under the Working Capital Loans.

-$Administrative \ Service \ Fee$
+Administrative Service Fee

 On November 16, 2021, the Company entered into an agreement with the Sponsor, pursuant to which the Company agreed to pay the Sponsor a total of \$10,000 per month for office space, secretarial and administrative services through the earlier of consummation of the initial Business Combination and the Company's liquidation.
-For the three months ended March 31, 2022, the Company incurred expenses of \$30,000 under this agreement and is included in the general and administrative expenses on the accompanying condensed statement of operations.
-As of March 31, 2022 and December 31, 2021, the Company had approximately \$11,000 and \$6,000, receptively, outstanding for services in connection with such agreement and is included in the due to related party on the accompanying condensed balance sheets.
+For the three and six months ended June 30, 2022, the Company incurred expenses of \$30,000 and \$60,000, respectively, under this agreement and is included in the general and administrative expenses on the accompanying condensed statement of operations.
+As of June 30, 2022 and December 31, 2021, the Company had approximately \$15,000 and \$6,000, respectively, outstanding for services in connection with such agreement and is included in the due to related party on the accompanying condensed balance sheets.